Damanish/fedavg-api/README.md

 - **Modular Architecture**: Clean separation of concerns with multiple Python modules
 - **End-to-End Pipeline**: From data preprocessing to model deployment

+## What is Federated Averaging (FedAvg)?

+**Federated Averaging (FedAvg)** is a foundational algorithm in **federated learning**, a machine learning paradigm where data remains **decentralized** across multiple devices or clients.
+Instead of collecting all the data at a central server, FedAvg allows models to be trained locally and only the **model updates** (not the raw data) are shared.

+### Key Concepts:
+- **Data Privacy**: Raw data never leaves client devices, which is important in sensitive domains like healthcare or finance.
+- **Decentralized Training**: Each client trains a local model on its own data.
+- **Model Averaging**: The server averages the local model updates to improve a global model.

+### Why FedAvg?
+FedAvg is efficient and simple, yet powerful.
+It reduces communication costs and enhances privacy, making it a go-to algorithm for federated learning applications.

 ## Project Structure

 ```